Revelle History, Family Crest & Coats of Arms

 - Thomas P. Revelle (b.
 1868), American politician, U.S. Attorney for the Western District of Washington, 1921-28

-- Paul Revelle, American Democrat politician, Delegate to Democratic National Convention from Washington, 1948
+- Paul Revelle, American Democratic Party politician, Delegate to Democratic National Convention from Washington, 1948

 Related Stories +